 Jot down your points:

 Writing down or practicing with someone you trust may be an excellent way to prepare for the talk.
-Please remember that the introduction of such a new concept can lead to some unexpressed anxiety, especially if your children have not experienced significant exposure or interaction with LGBTQ+ people.
+The introduction of LGBTQ+ people can lead to anxiety in children who have not been exposed to them.
 You should also be prepared to tackle potential LGBTQ+ stereotypes which your children have known before now.